Farmer Gow's is registered with the Oxfordshire Work Experience Scheme.

-Work Experience is expensive to provide - we therefore expect a huge commitment from students to achieve as near as possible balance between the learning opportuntities provided and the work a student performs.
+Work Experience is expensive to provide - we therefore expect a huge commitment from students to achieve as near as possible balance between the learning opportunities provided and the work a student performs.

-Farmer Gow's is open to the public 358 days of the year - we therefore need to ensure that you work carefully and safely - with both our animals and our visitors.
+Farmer Gow's is a private company providing public access to farming and the countryside.
+Our doors are open to the public for 358 days of the year - we therefore need to ensure that you work carefully and safely - with both our animals and our visitors.

 - listen carefully to instructions